 Now a few months later, Linda has become an expert at taking care of Logan and meeting his every-changing needs.
 There were weeks of steady recovery and times with serious setbacks, but Linda and Logan keep moving forward.
 [Read more…]

 Walking in circles, muscle weakness, confusion, blindness and paralysis are all signs of dogs with Neosporosis.
 It is a progressive disease that affects a dog’s central nervous system.
 Often, it gets overlooked because it mimics other health problems.
 Here is information about the condition and how to protect your dog from paralyzing Neosporosis.
 [Read more…]

-IVDD (Intervertebral disc disease) is a common cause of back pain, hind end weakness, paralysis and a host of other neurologic problems in dogs.
-IVDD is often referred to as a ruptured, herniated or slipped disc, but it is actually a disease of the spinal cord that causes the discs to prematurely lose moisture, harden and degenerate.
+IVDD (Intervertebral disc disease) is a common cause of back pain, hind end weakness and paralysis in dogs.
+The condition is often referred to as a ruptured, herniated or slipped disc, but it is actually a disease of the spinal cord that causes the discs to prematurely lose moisture, harden and degenerate.

 Healthy discs act as cushions between the bones of each vertebra, but in dogs with IVDD these discs compress and become painful.
 If you have one of the 10 breeds prone to IVDD, it is important to learn the warning signs of this condition.
 [Read more…]

 Cushing’s Disease is a condition in dogs that can take away their ability to walk or have control over their hind legs.
 It is a disease that is close to my heart and because of that, I was overjoyed to come across this video about Ruby.
 Ruby the celebrity dog lived a life filled with all kinds of accolades and achievements until she developed Cushing’s Disease.
 She was a highly regarded therapy dog who visited patients in the hospital and in nursing homes.
 She also worked with school kids, had a book written about her and performed on stage.
 Pretty amazing, right?